Reduction theory for Fuchsian groups with cusps: Teichm uller space

 \subsection{\Tdef{} of the canonical polygon}

+In this section and \Cref{sec:main proof} we use $\Fc^*$ and $\Gamma^*$ for the canonical case and use non-starred versions for non-canonical.

-Given a canonical fundamental polygon~$\Fc_0$ and a Fenchel--Nielsen map $h:\bar\D \to \bar\D$, we call the \emph{\Tdef{}} of~$\Fc_0$ the new polygon~$\Fc$ formed by connecting the points $h(V_0), h(V_1), ..., h(V_N)$ with geodesic arcs; the following theorem shows that this construction is possible.
-Note that~$\Fc$ is \emph{not} the image of~$\Fc_0$ under~$h$.
+\begin{defn} Given a canonical fundamental polygon~$\Fc^*$ and a Fenchel--Nielsen map $h:\bar\D \to \bar\D$, we call the \emph{\Tdef{}} of~$\Fc^*$ the new polygon~$\Fc$ formed by connecting the images of the vertices of $\Fc^*$ under $h$ with geodesic arcs. \end{defn} The following theorem shows that this construction is possible.
+Note that~$\Fc$ is \emph{not} the image of~$\Fc^*$ under~$h$.

 \begin{thm} Any Fuchsian group of the first kind with at least one cusp has a fundamental polygon, obtained by \Tdef{} of the canonical polygon, such that the side-pairing transformations of the polygon generate the group. \end{thm}